RonasIT/laravel-swagger/readme.md

  If you do not create annotations for descriptions of codes it will be generated automatically the following priorities:
  1. Annotations of request
- 2. Default description from *auto-doc.defaults.code-descriptions.{$code}*
+ 2. Default description from *swagger.defaults.code-descriptions.{$code}*
  3. Descriptions from **Symfony\Component\HttpFoundation\Response::$statusTexts**

   Note about configs:
- - *auto-doc.route* - it's a route where will be located generated documentation
+ - *swagger.route* - it's a route where will be located generated documentation
- - *auto-doc.basePath* - it's a route where located root of your api
+ - *swagger.basePath* - it's a route where located root of your api

 Also you can specify way to collect documentation by creating your custom data collector class.